 Who We Are

-The Health Equity Council was established in July 2005 by NACDD to better address health equity issues within chronic disease programs throughout the U.S. Members work to foster the NACDD’s agenda for the elimination of health inequities by providing leadership, expertise, training, resources, and technical assistance.
+The Health Equity Council exists to better address health equity issues within chronic disease programs.
+Members work to foster the NACDD’s agenda for the elimination of health inequities by providing leadership, expertise, training, resources, and technical assistance.
 The Council strives to explain the social determinants of health more fully as well as identify actionable strategies; describe promising practices; and make recommendations to improve organizational cultural competency.

 What We Do